- Chart

 Total Addressable Market (TAM)

-The TAM for Chemours' products is substantial and spans multiple industries.
-For example, the global TiO2 market is valued in the tens of billions of dollars.
-The refrigerants market is also in the billions, with significant growth in low-GWP alternatives.
-The advanced materials sector, including fluoropolymers and membranes, represents a rapidly growing TAM driven by emerging technologies.
-Chemours is a significant player in these markets, aiming to capture a substantial portion of the TAM through its leading product offerings and innovation.
+The TAM for Chemours' products is substantial and spans multiple global industries.
+The TiO2 market alone is valued in the tens of billions of dollars, driven by construction and manufacturing.
+The fluorochemicals market, including refrigerants and specialty polymers, is also a multi-billion dollar market.
+Chemours is a significant player within these markets, aiming to capture a substantial share through its leading products and technological advancements.

 Upturn SWOT Analysis